OAllanFernando/api-websockets/README.md

 its ready !

-To access the active conections (admin, admin the application automatic  create this user  ) http://localhost:8080/admin/tracker
+To access the active connections (admin, admin the application automatic  create this user  ) http://localhost:8080/admin/tracker